Bowel cancer screening campaign

-The mailings will arrive two-three days following an NHS bowel screening test kit.
+The mailings arrived two-three days following an NHS bowel screening test kit.
 Previously screened invitees will not be targeted with the CRUK direct mailing.

-Advertising and direct mail will run across the North West of England (Granada TV region).
-This will include, Lancashire, South Cumbria, Greater Manchester, Merseyside and Cheshire, however some CCG areas will act as control areas for direct mail, and therefore won’t receive the activity (control areas TBC).
+Advertising and direct mail ran across the North West of England (Granada TV region).
+This included Lancashire, South Cumbria, Greater Manchester, Merseyside and Cheshire, however some CCG areas acted as control areas for direct mail, and therefore didn't receive the activity.
 This will enable us to compare the impact of advertising on its own and advertising plus direct mail.
-Previously screened invitees will not be targeted with the CRUK direct mailing.
+Previously screened invitees were not targeted with the CRUK direct mailing.

-The campaign is aimed at 55-74 year olds from lower socioeconomic groups, with a skew towards men.
-This targeting will allow the campaign to reach both those currently eligible and soon to be eligible for screening, and to focus advertising on those least likely to participate.
+The campaign was aimed at 55-74 year olds from lower socioeconomic groups, with a skew towards men.
+This targeting allowed the campaign to reach both those currently eligible and soon to be eligible for screening, and to focus advertising on those least likely to participate.

-The advertising will be focussed on targeting lower socioeconomic groups, particularly men, since we know that deprived men are least likely to participate in bowel cancer screening.
+The advertising focussed on targeting lower socioeconomic groups, particularly men, since we know that deprived men are least likely to participate in bowel cancer screening.